844-914-1942

 For those who want to give their aircraft the ultimate treatment, premium detailing services offer an exceptional level of care.
 These packages go far beyond a standard wash and wax.
 Think of deep cleaning treatments that use a clay bar to remove every trace of contamination from the paint, followed by a durable ceramic coating for long-lasting protection and a brilliant shine.
 Because these services are so intensive and use high-end products, the cost can approach $10,000, particularly for larger jets.
 This is the best option for protecting your investment and keeping it in pristine, showroom condition.

-Pricing for Small vs. Large Aircraft
+How Pricing Differs for Small and Large Aircraft

 The size of your aircraft is one of the biggest factors influencing the cost of detailing.
 For smaller planes like a Cessna, an exterior detail might run between $500 and $1,000, with a full interior and exterior package costing $1,000 to $2,500.
 For medium-sized private jets like those in our fleet, you can expect to pay $1,500 to $3,000 for exterior work and $3,000 to $5,000 for a complete detail.
 Large aircraft, such as commercial jets, are in another category entirely, with exterior services ranging from $3,000 to $10,000 and a full detail costing anywhere from $10,000 to over $20,000.